Hefei Beicheng railway station

 Hefei Beicheng railway station (合肥北城站 (Héféi Běichéng zhàn, Hefei North City railway station)) is a railway station in Hefei North City New Area, Changfeng County, Hefei, Anhui, China.
+The station is named after the Hefei North City New Area.

-The station is sited north of the city.
-The future Line 8 on the Hefei Metro is expected to stop here.
+Line 8 of Hefei Metro is expected to stop here.
+The metro station is expected to open in 2024.

 History

 The station opened in 2012 and has seen little use as the surrounding area hasn't been developed.
 In 2018, only two services per day called at this station.
 In January 2019, the number of services per day was increased to 6.

 On 1 December 2019, the Shangqiu–Hangzhou high-speed railway opened.